viam-devrel/viamcodelabs/site/viamguides/src/pomodoro-bot-v2/pomodoro-bot-v2.md

 ### 5. Run the Pomodoro Bot Code

+   > aside negative
+   > **Processes have been deprecated as of May 6, 2025.** Please use [Modules](https://docs.viam.com/manage/software/control-logic/#add-control-logic-to-your-module) to add control logic to your devices.
+The following step has been left for historical purposes, but will no longer work.
+Instead, [create a custom module](https://docs.viam.com/manage/software/control-logic/) and [add the control logic in `main.py` to your module](https://codelabs.viam.com/guide/control-module/index.html).
+Then, add the custom module to your device.

 - Once you've made the necessary edits to `main.py`, save the changes.
 - Install the necessary python packages using the following command
    ```bash